 I am a Certified Financial Planner (CFP) and have been since 2003, so you can be sure I provide expert and professional financial planning services.
 To earn the CFP designation, I had to complete an approved educational program, pass a rigorous examination and meet stringent experience requirements.
 I also adhere to a professional Code of Ethics and fulfill annual continuing education requirements to remain current with planning strategies and financial trends.

 I was born and raised in BC and married my high school sweetheart, Nikki, who is a family physician.
 We live in North Burnaby with our two young daughters, Claire and Lindsay.
-Outside of the office, I am an avid road cyclist and I have been able to combine my passion for cycling with my passion for the BC Cancer Foundation and cancer research.
-Every year since its inception (2009), I have participated in the Ride to Conquer Cancer, a 2-day cycling journey to raise money for the BC Cancer Foundation.
+Outside of the office, I am an avid cyclist and for 16 years I was able to combine my passion for cycling with my passion for the BC Cancer Foundation and cancer research by taking part in the Ride to Conquer Cancer/ Tour De Cure, a 2-day cycling journey to raise money for the BC Cancer Foundation.

 BA (Economics) – Simon Fraser University